top of page

 12 Jun 2024, 16 Sep 2024 (On Campus), 30 Sep 2024 (Online), 14 Oct 2024 (On Campus), 28 Oct 2024 (Online), 11 Nov 2024 (On Campus)

-14 Apr 2025 (Available)
+14 Apr 2025 (Intake closed)

 Apply by: 31 Mar 2025

-14 Apr 2025 (On Campus), 28 Apr 2025 (Online), 19 May 2025 (On Campus), 09 Jun 2025 (Online), 23 Jun 2025 (On Campus)
+14 Apr 2025 (On Campus), 22 Apr 2025 (On Campus), 28 Apr 2025 (On Campus/Online Hybrid), 19 May 2025 (On Campus), 09 Jun 2025 (On Campus/Online Hybrid), 23 Jun 2025 (On Campus)

 This is a compulsory specialist module within the PgCert Cardiac Care and is available as an option module within the MSc Healthcare Practice programme and an option module within the PGDip/MSc Advanced Clinical Practice programme.
 It may also be taken as a free-standing module.
 The module is suitable for nurses and others registered healthcare professionals wishing to develop their ability to use a 12 Lead Electrocardiogram (ECG) as an assessment tool in clinical practice.
 It will enable students to gain confidence in ECG interpretation through the development of knowledge relating to cardiac physiology, the principles of electrocardiography and the criteria associated with conditions commonly observed on the ECG.